ntop/ntopng/doc/src/alerts/interface_checks.rst

 Checks for dropped alerts.

-The alerts could be dropped when too many are queued /generated.
+The alerts could be dropped when too many are queued/generated.

-The alert is sent when the system dropps the alert.
+The alert is sent when the system drops the alert.

 *Category: Cybersecurity*